-This site has two dumpsters located in the southeast corner of the parking lot, it will be the responsibility of the owners and management to ensure all waste is disposed of properly.
-Inspecting, maintaining, and ensuring proper use of garbage dumpsters will be the responsibility of the owners and management.
-The Waste Management SOP designed to minimize this problem is included in Appendix B.
+The site has a large dumpster located just east of the northeast corner of the proposed office building.
+It will be the responsibility of the owners and property management to ensure all waste is disposed of properly.
+Inspecting, maintaining, and ensuring proper use of garbage dumpsters will be the responsibility the owners and property management.
+The Waste Management SOP designed to minimize this problem is included in Appendix B